To manage components from Mail, go to Manage MailSuite Components through Mail’s main menu: Mail»SmallCubed Mailsuit»Manage MailSuite Components.

 URL w/Image Provide a url to an image, and a url for a link to have a linked image in your signature

-Add formatting to the tokens through the formatting menu of Mail.
+Add formatting to the tokens through the formatting menu of Mail or the “Font” contextual menu.
 Any formatting applied to the token will be applied to the replacement text.

-To set a default signature for an alias, make sure the signature has been assigned to the master account signature list, then select the alias and from the dropdown menu on the right select the desired default signature.
-Make sure that the option to
+To set a default signature for an email address, select the address, then from the dropdown menu on the right (#3 above), select the desired default signature.

-iTunes Status: The current status of iTunes (see below)
+iTunes Status: The current status of Apple Music (see below)

 iTunes Summary: The summary as set in the iTunes window

-The iTunes tokens iTunes Song:, iTunes Album:, iTunes Artist: and iTunes Status: can be dragged into any signatures.
-However, they will only have information if iTunes is playing.
+The iTunes tokens iTunes Song, iTunes Album, iTunes Artist and iTunes Status can be dragged into any signatures.
+However, they will only have information if Music is playing.

-Another way to display iTunes infromation is to use the iTunes Summary: in your signature.
-The iTunes Summary: will display the content of the status signatures as setup in the iTunes signature window.
-You can have a different signature display depending on whether iTunes is: playing, paused, open but not playing, or not open.
+Another way to display Music infromation is to use the iTunes Summary in your signature.
+The iTunes Summary will display the content of the status signatures as setup in the iTunes signature window.
+You can have a different signature display depending on whether Music is: playing, paused, open but not playing, or not open.

 The quotes tokens can be used to insert the “Quotation”, “Quote Author”, and the “Quote Citation” into a signature.
 Each token can be formatted separately as desired.
 The tokens will be filled in from the content of your “Random Quotes File”.